TommyAlmeida/bettergroup-interview/docs/db-design-choices.md

 # Database Design Choices

-This db design is built on top of the YAGNI Principle, just because we dont want to build what the requirements dont ask for.
+This db design is built on top of the YAGNI Principle, just because we don't want to build what the requirements don't ask for.

 This design prioritizes security, simplicity, and data isolation.